agi-brain/xuance/docs/source/documents/api/policies/mixers.rst

   :param hidden_states_n: The dimension of the hidden states of n agents.
   :type hidden_states_n: int
-  :param kwargs: xxxxxx.
+  :param kwargs: The other arguments.
-  :type kwargs: xxxxxx
+  :type kwargs: dict
   :return: xxxxxx.
   :rtype: xxxxxx